 The Vegas Massacre on October 1 was another reminder of the vital importance that first responders play in our community.
 That same day a new Nevada law--Senate Bill 541--went into effect that punishes defendants convicted of harming first responders because of the fact that the victim is a first responder with an extra penalty of one to twenty years in prison.
-Specifically, the judge may impose this additional sentence when the defendant is convicted of any of the following crimes against a peace officer, firefighter or emergency medical provider acting in the normal course of duty:
+(2019 UPDATE: This extra penalty now applies to spouses or children of first responders.
+Assembly Bill 102) Specifically, the judge may impose this additional sentence when the defendant is convicted of any of the following crimes against a peace officer, firefighter or emergency medical provider acting in the normal course of duty:

 - sexual assault

 - battery with intent to commit a crime

 - felony assault

 - grand larceny

 - killing or maiming another person's animal